AdobeDocs/analytics.en/help/admin/admin-console/permissions/product-profile.md

-# Product profiles in Adobe Analytics
+# Product profiles for Adobe Analytics

-Product profiles are a permission preset that product admins can assign to users within an organization.
+Product profiles are permission presets that product admins can assign to users within an organization.
 If you create a product profile and assign an Experience Cloud user to that product profile, they inherit the permission items contained in the product profile.

 See [Manage products and profiles](https://helpx.adobe.com/enterprise/using/manage-products-and-profiles.html) in the Enterprise user guide for general information on product profiles.